GoTolstoy/tolstoy-toly-kb/topics/general troubleshooting/Why-does-my-carousel-and-stories-disappear-on-my-website-after-modifying-the-design.md

-## Why does my carousel and stories disappear on my website after modifying the design?
+## Why does my carousel and stories disappear/do not appear on my website after modifying the design?

 It could be related to the **Minimum number of videos** feature.
 Please ensure that it's always set to **1** to be on the safe side.